Meet the third-string 'baller' QB who kept Clemson's season alive

 Reality said Swinney would never need Brice unless something drastic happened.

-Then, something drastic happened: Bryant decided last week he would leave the team and transfer after losing his starting job.
+Then, something drastic happened: Bryant decided last week that he would leave the team and transfer after losing his starting job.
 Lawrence started against Syracuse, took a hit to the head in the second quarter, and left the game.

 Brice calmly grabbed his helmet and told his teammates, "We're going to be fine, and nothing's going to change."
 But how many outside the Clemson sideline had faith Brice could lead a team struggling to score?